Football in Turkey

 Football is the most popular sport in Turkey, followed by basketball, tracing its roots to the Ottoman Empire.
+Approximately three-quarters of the Turkish people are interested in football.

 The first matches were played in Ottoman Salonica in 1875.
 The sport was introduced by English residents.
 The Turkish football league system comprises five professional leagues, one of which is dedicated to female athletes.